Dynamics of geodesics, and Maass cusp forms: Geometric and spectral sides of the modular surface

-If we glue $\mc F_0$ together according to these boundary identifications then we obtain the modular surface $X$, as illustrated in Figure~\ref{fig:modsurface}.
+which acts on~$\h$ by $S\act z = -1/z$.
+If we glue $\mc F_0$ together according to these boundary identifications then we obtain the modular surface~$X$, as illustrated in Figure~\ref{fig:modsurface}.
 This is just like what we did when we represented $\T = \R/\Z$ as $[0,1]/{\{0=1\}}$.

 Clearly, there is more than one fundamental domain for the modular surface.
 Another fundamental domain is, e.\,g.,

 (see Figure~\ref{fig:funddom2}).